consistent-milk12/docs-md/generated_docs/rustix/ioctl/index.md

 - `fn opcode(&self) -> Opcode`

   Get the opcode used by this `ioctl` command.

+  There are different types of opcode depending on the operation.
+See documentation for [`opcode`](opcode/index.md) for more information.

 - `fn as_ptr(&mut self) -> *mut c::c_void`

   Get a pointer to the data to be passed to the `ioctl` command.

+  See trait-level documentation for more information.

 - `fn output_from_ptr(out: IoctlOutput, extract_output: *mut c::c_void) -> Result<<Self as >::Output>`

   Cast the output data to the correct type.

+  # Safety

+  The `extract_output` value must be the resulting value after a successful `ioctl` call, and `out` is the direct return value of an `ioctl` call that did not fail.
+In this case `extract_output` is the pointer that was passed to the `ioctl` call.

 #### Implementors